NatLabRockies/SAM/doc/readme.md

 4. If there are any build errors, fix them by editing the appropriate .rst file(s).

-5. When the build finishes, HTML and associated files should be in the `path/to/sam_dev/SAM/deploy/runtime/help/html` folder.
+5. When the build finishes, HTML and associated files should be in the `../doc/build/html` folder.
+(The `../doc/build/doctrees` folder is used during the build and not needed to display the HTML files.)

-To see Help, open the index.html file.
+To see Help, open the `../doc/html/index.html` file.

-## Help Context IDs
+## Help Context IDs in SAM

-Help context IDs are defined in different places depending on the context.
+SAM uses Help Context IDs to open context-specific Help files from the SAM user interface.

-The Help context ID consists of the folder and file name of the HTML for the Help topic.
+The Help context ID is a string "chapter-name/topic_name" that points to the folder and file name of the HTML for the Help topic.

+Help context IDs are defined in different places in the SAM code depending on the context.

 For example, the Help topic for the behind-the-meter Battery Dispatch input page is "battery-storage/battery_dispatch_btm".

 The Help ID is the path to the HTML file without the `.html` extension.
 The extension is added by the `ShowHelp()` function in `SAM/main.cpp`.

-## SAM Input Pages
+### SAM Input Pages

-Help IDs for SAM input pages are defined in `startup.lk`.
+Help context IDs for SAM input pages are defined in `startup.lk`.
 The `addpage()` function for the input page "help" parameter points to the folder and file name of the HMTL file for the page's Help topic.

 For example, for the **Battery Dispatch** page for behind the meter batteries, the help id is defined by the `'help' = 'battery-storage/battery_dispatch_btm'` parameter: